rsmith52/Parallax-Engine/README.md

 * Make shadow not jump
 * Settings for jump / swim enabled - can be unlocked?
 * Setting for allow jumping up ledges / over rocks? again can be unlocked?
+* Test movement onto/off of water when there are rocks etc. blocking the way
+* "Selected Event" concept.
+Doesn't need to be directly in front, could be on ground, under, look ahead, etc.

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept
 * Improve comments / documentation in code
 * Message system - UI should have separate border / fill elements so opacity can be set differently
 * Look at "Garbage Gold" reddit post for inspo
+* Reddit post pokemon "eternal ties" inspiration
+* Reddit post UI pixel font
 * Consider white outlines on characters / events

 ### Mechanics